MalikHw/MikuTheme/README.md

 ### FIREFOX: [[HYPERLINK BLOCKED]](https://addons.mozilla.org/en-US/android/addon/mikutab/)
 ### OTHER CHROMIUM BROWSERS:
 - enable developer options in [here](chrome://extensions)
-- download the zip files of chrome/firefox
+- download the zip file of chrome
-- (FIREFOX IS UNTESTED)
 - drag the zip to the extensions Options

 ## This shi got: